-Course sum nmary VOE Code: BDKr Bachelor's degre ee (full-time) Course Title Project 1: European Affairs Туре Elective Learning competences Research and analysis: Students should be able to conduct independent research on a specific topic related to European affairs, analyze relevant data and information, and synthesize their findings into a coherent argument.
+Course sum nmary VOE Code: BDKr nIR.EA.2324 ECTS credits: 5 Level: Bachelor's degre ee (full-time) Course Title Project 1: European Affairs Туре Elective Learning competences Research and analysis: Students should be able to conduct independent research on a specific topic related to European affairs, analyze relevant data and information, and synthesize their findings into a coherent argument.
 Communication: Students should be able to articulate their ideas and arguments effectively, both orally and in writing, using appropriate language and style for a professional setting.
 Critical thinking: Students should be able to evaluate and critique different perspectives and arguments related to European affairs, and identify strengths and weaknesses in these arguments.
 Collaboration: Students should be able to work effectively in teams, demonstrating interpersonal skills such as active listening, giving and receiving feedback, and respecting diverse viewpoints.
 Time management: Students should be able to manage their time effectively, including planning and organizing their work, prioritizing tasks, and meeting deadlines.
 Professionalism: Students should be able to conduct themselves in a professional manner, including dressing appropriately, being punctual, and showing respect to other participants.
 Learning outcomes Organizing a European Conference on current affairs.
 The European Summit gives you the opportunity to demonstrate your lobbying, negotiating, collaborative and intercultural communication skills to reach a collective goal: a shared vision for the European Union on topical issues.
 Course content The first part of your semester revolves around this project - students will represent a member state of the EU during a mock European Summit.
 To prepare for the summit, students will research the position of 'their' country on current affairs and participate in lobbying rounds, visit the heart of Europe, Brussels, and meet with policy makers.
 The European Summit gives students the opportunity to demonstrate your lobbying, negotiating, collaborative and intercultural communication skills to reach a collective goal: a shared vision for the European Union on a topical Planned learning activities and teaching methods issue.
 Interactive classes + students are to participate in an organized field trip to Brussels, prior preparation is required.
 Recommended or required reading and other learning resources / tools All class materials will be provided online.
 Prerequisites and co-requisites n.a.
-Level Bachelor Grading scale Assessment methods and criteria Type of assessment Country analysis (written) Grade weighting Criteria Higher or equal to 5.5 enena Performance during Conference (oral) 1 Higher or equal to 5.5 Language of Instruction English I Name of lecturer For information about the lecturers you can contact: d.warringa@windesheim.nl and cm.rueb-baars@windesheim.nl .
-Mode of delivery Face to face
+Level Bachelor Grading scale 1-10 Assessment Type of assessme Grade weighting Criteria methods and criteria Country analysis (written) 1 Higher or equal to 5.5 Performance during Conference (oral) 1 Higher or equal to 5.5 Language of English Name of lecturer For information a baars@windeshei can conta ct: d.warringa@windesheim.i nl and cm.rueb- Mode of delivery Face to face THOUSE OF METIVELY . acc to lace